jonathanHuwP/CrystalGrowthTracker/README.md

 `python .\build_ui.py`

-### Changing the environment
+### Changing or updating the environment

-If you need to change an old environment following the inculsion or removal of a package.
+If you need to change or replace an old environment following the inculsion or removal of a package.

 List conda environments:
 `conda env list`

-Remove old environments:
-'conda env remove --name cgt'

-Update conda:
+Update all packages in the current conda environment:
-`conda update --all`
+`conda update --all` or

-Create new environment:
+Update cgt from a new .yml file:
-`conda env create -f environment_CGT.yml`
+`conda env update --name cgt --file environment.yml`

-Activate:
+If you need to remove old environments:
-`conda activete cgt`
+`conda env remove --name cgt`

+The enviroment can be recreated as described above.

-### Runing the Software
+### Running the Software

 Open an Anaconda shell and activate the environment: